 - goods mean tangible personal property as defined in the Provincial Sales Tax Act.
 Tangible personal property is personal property that can be seen, weighed, measured, felt or touched, or that is in any other way perceptible to the senses, and includes:

 - natural or manufactured gas,

 - electricity,

 - heat,

 - affixed machinery, or

 - an improvement to real property or part of an improvement to real property that is removed from the site at which it is affixed or installed, while it is removed from that site.

-- mine operator means a person who extracts or processes minerals:

-- for sale if there is a reasonable expectation that the total value of the sales of those minerals will exceed \$30,000 per year,

-- for the person's own business use if there is a reasonable expectation that the total cost of extracting or processing those minerals will exceed \$30,000 per year, or

-- for both sale and the person's own business use if there is a reasonable expectation that the total cost of extracting or processing those minerals will exceed \$30,000 per year.

 - obtain means:

-- purchased or leased in BC
+- purchased or leased in BC,

 - brought or sent into BC,

 - received in BC, or

 - received as a gift.

+- oil and gas producer means a person who extracts or processes petroleum or natural gas:

+- for sale if there is a reasonable expectation that the total value of sales of that petroleum or natural gas will exceed \$30,000 per year,

+- for the person's own business use if there is a reasonable expectation that the total cost

+of extracting or processing that petroleum or natural gas will exceed \$30,000 per year, or

+- for both sale and the person's own business use if there is a reasonable expectation that the total cost of extracting or processing that petroleum or natural gas will exceed \$30,000 per year.

-- qualifying minerals means minerals that are extracted or processed by a mine operator either for sale by the mine operator, or for the mine operator's own business use.
+- qualifying petroleum or natural gas means petroleum or natural gas extracted or processed by an oil and gas producer either for sale by the oil and gas producer, or for the oil and gas producer's own business use.

 - substantially means more than 90%.